Director: Scott Derrickson

 I couldn’t take it seriously because of the weird choice of music that face-plants you back into reality.
 Imagine getting into a super tense part in the movie and then have the theme song ‘People Are Strange’ by The Doors blasting.
 What a way to snap you out of it!

 The acting was a bit average, particularly the 6-year-old daughter, whose toys come to life at night.
 I felt like I was in a mash-up of The Ring and Toy Story.

 Quite frankly, I couldn’t keep a straight face when the demonised people were talking, I wasn’t scared of the dude who ate his own leg either… I was just grossed out.
 And the final exorcism went on for way too long.
 I fell asleep toward the end of that scene.

-A few things would make you jump, but overall it wasn’t scary or creepy… Just weird.
+A few things will make you jump, but overall it wasn’t scary or creepy… Just weird.